Patient Zer0 was inspired by, conceived and designed in the middle of the COVID-19 pandemic (click image to visit on-line installation).

 Through contact with other individuals, contagion occurs (represented by the white rays) and so the spreading starts, across communities, countries and continents.

-The observer, using the mouse cursor, is given the power to intervene in the situation, by placing the cursor in close contact with each individual, which will cause them to move away.
+The Economy responds to the observer’s mouse: placing the cursor in close contact with each individual will cause them to break confinement and move around.
 As expected, the more the individuals move, the faster they all become infected.

 Mouse left-clicking restarts the societal background.
 The poem, however, flows independently.